How to: Clean a Fish Tank

 Leave the fish alone; your pets won’t need to be removed to tackle a routine cleaning.
 In fact, taking the fish out of the aquarium may actually cause more harm than good: The transfer itself can stress out your pets, and too much time out of the aquarium in their temporary homes (with water that is neither filtered nor aerated) could danger their health.

-Then, clean the inside glass with an algae scraper pad, not regular household cleaning sponges—even if they are brand new, they may have traces of chemical residue that could be lethal to your fish.
+Then, clean the inside glass with an aquarium magnet cleaner, not regular household cleaning sponges—even if they are brand new, they may have traces of chemical residue that could be lethal to your fish.
 Use the pads to loosen algae from all four interior walls of the tank; once dislodged, the fish tank’s filter should take care of removal.
 For any stubborn residue on your tank’s windows or hard-to-scrub corners, gently scrape the glass with a razor blade.
 If your tank is acrylic, use a plastic scraper blade instead.

 STEP 2: Clean large decorations using plain water.